Circular Food Solution Challenge

 • Introduction to other grants, external to this project, to scale up promising solutions.

-We are inviting applications that explore a practice that is circular*: to trial it and learn what it may take to scale it or even test its viability.
+We invited applications that explore a practice that is circular*: to trial it and learn what it may take to scale it or even test its viability.

 *a circular food solution is one that: helps design out food waste and pollution; contributes to shorter supply chains; helps circulate resources, and regenerates natural systems.

-Eligible applicants include Nova Scotia-based for-profit businesses and not-for-profit organizations.
+Eligible applicants included Nova Scotia-based for-profit businesses and not-for-profit organizations.

 • Businesses need to have operations in mainland Nova Scotia, but are not required to be headquartered here.